muuvmuuv/vscode-sundial/README.md

 - `window.onDidChangeActiveTextEditor`
 - `window.onDidChangeTextEditorViewColumn`
 - `workspace.onDidChangeConfiguration`
-- `workspace.onDidChangeTextDocument`
 - `Sundial.automater`

-If you want to customize those, you just need to add these configs:
+If you want to customize those, you need to add an event to one of these config keys:

 ```json
 {